The use and application of technology in the tourism sector has been called 'digital' or 'smart' tourism.

 Tourism plays a large part of the cultural and economic benefits of Scotland.
 According to Deloitte, it accounts for just over 10% of the country's GDP - directly employing over 160,000 people.
 Tourism is predicted to grow significantly over the next 5 years with technology playing a key role in enabling this growth.

-The Smart Tourism programme brings together university informatics and computing science research from across SICSA, tourism organisations, and industry to address some of the key challenges in the sector.
+The Smart Tourism programme brings together university informatics and computing science research from across SICSA, tourism organisations, and industry to address some of the key challenges in the sector - see some of the Smart Tourism Projects delivered.

 Unsatisfied needs have been identified by cultural and heritage organisations which operate festivals and sites that are a significant feature of Scotland’s tourism offering.